Hypercubed/f-flat-minor/README.md

 *Pointers* - When a word is encountered that starts with an `[` symbol the operation is not called but instead the numeric value of the operation is pushed to the stack.
 For example `[+] eval` is the same `43 eval` which is the same as as calling `+` directly.
 If a token is encountered that is not a known word or a definition a new *pointer* is pushed to the stack.
 If the executer attempts to evaluate a pointer that is not a valid operation the executer will throw an error.

 *Definitions* - The words `:` and `;` indicate a definition.
-When a word is encountered that ends with a `:` symbol the operation is not called but instead starts a new definition.
-The definition is terminated by `;` and the definition is removed from the stack (or queue depending on specific implementation).
-The starting word (text before `:`) is the key for the new definition.
-Definitions can be recursive but cannot be nested.
+A definition is started with `:` and terminated by `;`.
+The definition is removed from the stack (or queue depending on specific implementation) and assigned to the last symbol on the stack (before `:`).
 Definitions cannot be mutated or overridden.

+### v1

-> Note: `word: a b c ;` is sugar for `[word] : a b c ;`
+*Definition Shorthand* - Words ending with a colon (`:`) push a symbol to the stack and the word `:` to the queue.
+As such `word: a b c ;` is sugar for `[word] : a b c ;`

 *Quotes* - The words `[` and `]` indicate a quote.
-When the word `[` is encountered, words between the brackets are not executed but instead pushed to the stack.
-When the word `]` is encountered the words between the brackets are popped off the stack and stored as an unnamed word and it's pointer is pushed to the stack.
+When the word `[` is encountered, words between the brackets are not executed.
+When the word `]` is encountered the words between the brackets are popped off the stack (or queue depending on specific implementation) and stored as an unnamed word and it's pointer is pushed to the stack.
 This is very similar to a definition expect a pointer is left on the stack.
 Unlike a definition, a quote can be nested.
 Notice that white space inside the quotes are required.

 > Note: `[ word ]` and `[word]` behave similarly.
 However, `[ word ]` is a quote and `[word]` is a pointer.  `[ word ]` adds an extra user definition.
 An optimized compiler can convert `[ word ]` to `[word]`.